gmfullenkamp/cgul2/README.md

 - (Optional) A machine with GPUs for faster inferencing times.

 ## TODOs
+- Merge ingest.py into main, annoying to run two scripts.
+Should just be one.
+- Update auto docs to create a readme for sub folders.
+- Have python files be chunked based on functions and classes instead of every n characters.
-1. Implement user conversation logging.
+- Implement user conversation logging.
 This will help with looking at previous queries and answers.
-2. Add line specifiers or page specifiers for each doc for more precise citations.
+- Add line specifiers or page specifiers for each doc for more precise citations. (https://pypi.org/project/langextract/)?
-3. Add a simple UI for nicer chatting and document uploading?
+- Add a simple UI for nicer chatting and document uploading?
 (Similar to ChatGPT premium with doc uploading?)
-4. Quantization using bits and bytes?
+- Quantization using bits and bytes?
-5. More customizable model use and answer parsing: (https://cookbook.openai.com/articles/gpt-oss/run-transformers)
+- More customizable model use and answer parsing: (https://cookbook.openai.com/articles/gpt-oss/run-transformers)